 - responding to unauthorised absence or missing education where there are known safeguarding risks; and - the provision of pastoral and/or academic support.

-We have contact plans for children with a social worker, and other children who we have safeguarding concerns about, for circumstances where they won't be attending school (for example in a local lockdown during Covid) or they would usually attend but have to self-isolate.
+We have contact plans for children with a social worker, and other children who we have safeguarding concerns about, for circumstances where they won't be attending school.